Candidates for Dental Implants

 The Dental Implants Procedure

-After administering anesthetic and sedation to keep you comfortable, Dr. Stein will make a small incision in the gums and bone below, based on the computer-guided surgical plan.
+After administering anesthetic and sedation to keep you comfortable, Dr. Stein will make a small incision in the gums and bone below.
 He will then thread a titanium post through each hole, anchoring it into the jawbone.
-Once the incisions are sutured up again, the doctor may attach temporary restorations to protect the site.
+The doctor may attach temporary restorations to protect the site.
 Dr. Stein is proud to have CAD/CAM technology in the office, which can create prosthetics in as little as an hour.